jBuly4/skills_evaluator/README.md

 ![PCA plot](https://github.com/jBuly4/skills_evaluator/blob/main/parser/predictor/plots/PCA_top_10_skill_clusters_with_legend.png)

 ![Raw clusters for top-10 skills](https://github.com/jBuly4/skills_evaluator/blob/main/parser/predictor/plots/top_10_skill_clusters.png)

+**Notification**:
+Unfortunately for now I didn't find any correlation between extracted skills and salaries.
+It seems that I have some mistakes during data parsing and its evaluation with ML models.
+I guess that I should have to research skillset againts salary not separated skills but on the other side it would be hard to get excactly skillset from my data.

 ## How to get ChatGPT api-key:
 1. **Please notice**: you have to pay for using api